10 Real Estate Email Templates To Make The Transaction Process Smoother

 • Review the inspection report: After the inspection, you will receive a detailed inspection report outlining any findings or concerns.
 Take the time to review this report carefully and discuss any significant issues with your real estate agent.

-If you have any questions or need assistance before or after the inspection, please don’t hesitate to reach out to me.
+If you have any questions or need assistance before or after the inspection, please don’t hesitate to reach out to me to chat.

 Best regards,